Theomeraltuncu/Car-rental-sample/README.md

 # Car rental website sample
-Designed clone of Amazon.com website
+Designed a sample for a car rental website

 # Used Technologies
 -HTML